projectara/greybus-spec/source/connection.rst

 Each response begins with a status byte, which communicates whether any error occurred in delivering or processing a requested operation.
 If the operation completed successfully the status value is 0.
-Otherwise the reason it was not successful will be conveyed by one of the positive values defined in the following table.
+Otherwise the reason it was not successful is conveyed by one of the positive values defined in the following table.

 .. _greybus-protocol-error-codes: